outdoor gear I use as a sea kayaking guide & outdoor photographer

 Andy’s gear recommendations:

-Andy, my paddling partner and reluctant hiking buddy, appears all over my Instagram as well.
+Andy, my paddling partner and reluctant hiking buddy (“why would you walk when you can paddle??”), appears all over my Instagram as well.
 He’s got several years in the outdoor industry under him, including sea kayak guiding, surfing, backcountry ski guiding, and working hands on in management in outdoor retail stores.
 Here are his favorite gear picks:

 Paddling Gear: